Here are the common misconceptions or mistakes in black soldier fly farming:

 The temperatures that may kill the BSF larvae are above 110F (43C) and under 20F (-6C).

-If it gets too hot, the larvae may try to evacuate out or at times pupate early.
+If it gets too hot, the larvae may try to evacuate out or at times turn dark early.
 People call these immature crawl-offs.
 They have weaker health than the normal larvae and may die young after pupation.
-The other hot temperature point is when folks boil the larvae for harvesting.
+The other hot temperature point is when people boil the larvae for harvesting.

 They can withstand cold temp from 50-60F (10-15C).
 Under this range, the larvae may be frozen to death.